Personal life of Gene Roddenberry: First marriage

 While at Los Angeles City College, Roddenberry began dating Eileen-Anita Rexroat, who was two years younger.
 She was initially uninterested in him, but he persevered.
 Their first date was a bonfire on the beach.
 Her parents disapproved of Roddenberry and saw him as the common son of a policeman.
 They became engaged before Roddenberry left Los Angeles during his military service in the United States Army Air Corps.
 At the start of June 1942, he was moved back to Kelly Field for advanced training and made plans to marry Eileen, initially considering a double wedding but the other fiancée changed her mind and the plan was cancelled.
 Roddenberry applied for a marriage license on June 13, and they were married seven days later at the chapel at Kelly Field, San Antonio, before Chaplain George W. Shardt.
 Eileen was not fond of the heat in Texas and sometimes stripped nude when in the apartment.
 Shortly afterwards, Roddenberry was posted to the South Pacific, not returning permanently until October 1943.

 After he left the military in July 1945, the couple moved briefly to Jamaica, Long Island when Roddenberry became a pilot for Pan American World Airways, before moving onto River Edge, New Jersey.
-Their first child, Darleen Anita, was born in Hackensack, New Jersey on April 4, 1948.
+After his survival of the crash of Pan Am Flight 121 in June 1947, Roddenberry returned home and the couple's first child, Darleen Anita, was born in Hackensack, New Jersey on April 4, 1948.
 After he resigned from Pan Am on May 15, the family moved to California so that he might pursue his dream of becoming a screenwriter.
-They first lived with his parents in Temple City, California, and became a police officer.
+They first lived with his parents in Temple City, California, and he became a police officer.
 During his time working in the Los Angeles Police Department, Roddenberry had affairs with secretarial staff, and it was well known in the Department that he was having marital problems.
 He confided in Don Ingalls that he and Eileen were unhappy, but despite this, a second daughter, Dawn Allison, was born in 1954.

 After being introduced to television executives through connections at the LAPD, he began working part-time as a writer during the mid-1950s although found the time pressures increasingly difficult.
 He resigned from the force on June 7, 1956, after being offered a full-time writing role on The West Point Story.
 Eileen disliked his writing career, once telling a friend that she wished he had not changed careers, although she enjoyed the increased money and the other perks that came with it.
 Gary Lockwood, star of Roddenberry's The Lieutenant described her as being "strait-laced" but "very attractive".
 Herbert F. Solow, later producer for Star Trek, explained that she felt that the circles that Roddenberry was running in were going to ultimately cost them their marriage.
 Sam Rolfe, who was Roddenberry's boss on Have Gun – Will Travel, said once Roddenberry had transitioned from writer to producer, "Let's face it, Gene played around a lot after that".